MeeranB/learn-node-postgres/README.md

 }
 ```

 Refresh the page and you should see an unordered list containing each user's first name.
+We're currently over-querying our users table: we only need the `username` column for our current UI.
+For very big data sets this could be a performance problem.
+Amend your query so it only returns the column we need.

 ## Updating the database